 Why do you really need it?

 Because it actually works—and dermatologists agree too!
 Here’s how: It inhibits your skin’s melanin production, which is what causes those annoying dark spots and pigmentation in the first place.
 However, its skincare payoffs aren’t just restricted to its antioxidant status.
 For starters, this highly acidic ingredient triggers the skin to heal itself by putting a spurt on the production of collagen and elastin (the natural protein fibres that keep skin plump and firm).
 Another cool thing about this ingredient: it fades brown spots without altering normal skin pigmentation.
 The result: a radiant and luminous complexion.
+Now you see, there are multiple benefits of taking vitamin C seriously in your skin care routine!

 How should you use it?